-Dead Boy Running is my first serious attempt at publishing a work of fiction.
-It is also the story I sent as part of my application for my MA in Creative Writing, due to start in October.
+Dead Boy Running was my first serious attempt at publishing a work of fiction.
+It was also the story I sent as part of my application for my MA in Creative Writing, which I undertook from 2015-2017.

 It’s a character-driven thriller of 85,000 words.
 Here’s a basic outline.

 Peace could finally be reached between the two rival gangs of Nottingham.
 All it will take is the murder of a homeless child.

 Twelve-year-old Jason Light is an unloved parasite, and a waste of space who trespasses on the world’s property just by being alive.

 At least, that’s what he has been told to believe.

 Jason has spent his last year on the streets following the deaths of his parents, where he has been abused and manipulated by the gang leaders he relies on for shelter.
 This is his life, growing up far too fast in an underworld that does not love him, and he knows he doesn’t deserve better.

 When Jason’s handlers offer him to their enemies as an olive branch, the boy finds himself on the run from both of Nottingham’s gangs at once.
 Each of them believe that their fragile ceasefire can only be kept alive by his blood, but for once in his life Jason vows not to go down without a fight.